ActPersp/LTPricing/README.md

 ## Running Model

-Run the script file Generate_PremTable.R under "batch" subfolder.
-The job will calculate premium rates and export the premium tables to an Excel file under "export" subfolder.
+Run the script file Generate_PremTable.R under "batch" folder.
+The job will calculate premium rates and export the premium tables to an Excel file under "export" folder.